rbngtm1/AWS_Exam/solutions_architect_associate_key_notes/Part I.md

   * You should attatch an Internet gateway to the VPC and route it to the subnet.
 #### You want to ensure that you keep a check on the Active volumes, Active snapshots and Elastic IP Addresses you use, so that, you don't go beyond the service limit.
 Which of the below services can help in this regard?
   * AWS Trusted Advisor
-    * It is online resourse to help you reduce cost, increase performancr and improve security by optimizing AWS environment.
+    * It is online resources to help you reduce cost, increase performance and improve security by optimizing AWS environment.
 #### If you don't know what storage capacity requirements are, text and audio files can be stored in s3 for storage until its retrieved.

 #### To create a script which could create duplicate resources in another region in case of disaster.
-  * Cloud formation
+  * Cloudformation
     * helps you model and set up your Amazon Web Service resources, so that, you can spend less time managing those resources and more time foucusing on your application that runs in AWS.
 #### Bastion hosts ar instances in the public subnets which are used as a jump servers to resources within other subnets.
 #### For reserved instancs which we need to shutdown now but data is still required for future
   * Take a snapshot of EBS volumes and terminate the instance
   * Sell the instance on the AWS Reserved Instance Marketplace.
 #### Disaster Recovery Best Solution
   * Creates an AMI of the EC2 instances and copy it to another region.
 #### You need to add the security rule so that you can access HTTP traffic to the server.
 Add rule to the security group as desired.
   * Type HTTP--Protocol TCP--Port Range 80--Source 0.0.0.0/0
   * Type HTTP--Protocol TCP--Port Range 80--Source ::/0
   * Type SSH--Protocol TCP--Port Range 22--SOurce 0.0.0.0/0
 #### Amazon Redshift uses block size for its columnar storage
   * 1024KB
 #### Don't save your API credentials.
 Instead create a role in IAM and assign this role to an EC2 instance when you first create it.
 #### Which of the following metrics do you need to design a custom cloud watch metric for, when monitoring the health of your EC2 instances.
   * Memory Usage
 #### In order for EC2 Instance to be accessed to Internet.
 Required is: